ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 TransportParameters.Prohibit(preference)
 ~~~

-For an existing Connection, the Transport Parameters can be queried any time
+For an existing Connection, the Transport Properties can be queried any time
 by using the following call on the Connection Object:

 ~~~